stephengold/MonkeyWrench/README.md

 ##### Other useful keys

-+ H or F1: toggles the help overlay between minimized and full-sized versions
++ H or F1: toggle the help overlay between minimized and full-sized versions
 + Esc : close the window and end the application
 + P : print the scene graph to standard output
 + Shift+P : print a more detailed description of the scene graph